 Please understand that below does not nearly include all of the possible symptoms, and I know that there are more in-depth versions, but here are the basics that I have researched.

-At the bottom is also a link to a free printable that includes this article’s tips.
-It may be a good idea to print that out as a reminder to everyone in your house on how to respond to a more sensitive guest.
+At the bottom is also a link to a free printable that includes the points mentioned below.
+It may be a good idea to print that out as a reminder for everyone in your house on how to respond to a more sensitive guest.

 The senses I discuss below are Touch, Movement, Sound, Oral, Smell and Visual

 - May become very distressed from a dirty diaper or dirty clothes, so change them as soon as needed

 - May not like to be held or cuddled, and can become fearful or anxious with light or unexpected touch, so give them their personal space